 Disclaimer: This article is based on my own experience.
 The requirements and processes may change in the future.
 Make sure to check Cancillería’s website before starting the process.
 You can also contact the visa office directly and ask for more details.

-This visa is awarded to a spouse or a permanent partner of a Colombian citizen.
-If you are interested in information about getting married, you can read about it on Medellin Guru.
-I am going to focus on becoming a permanent partner, which is a bit simpler.
-Colombia allows partners (of any sex) to enter something called unión marital de hecho.
+Getting married is not without its challenges in terms of paperwork, so this article focuses on becoming a permanent partner.
+Colombia allows partners (of any gender) to enter something called unión marital de hecho.
 Basically, it means signing a document confirming your permanent partnership in a lawyer’s office, so there is no wedding ceremony.
 Your partner then has rights to your assets that were obtained after signing the document.